(Reuters) - Dex One Corp

 Last year, Dex One Corp and peer SuperMedia Inc

 Dex One said the SuperMedia deal would allow the combined company to better compete in the market with reduced costs, enhanced cash flow and liquidity.

 As part of the proposed deal, Dex One and SuperMedia agreed with a committee of senior lenders to amend their credit agreements to extend the maturity dates of the companies' senior secured debt up to 26 months until December 31, 2016.

-The credit amendment needed to be approved by 100 percent of senior lenders for the companies to go ahead with the merger.
+The credit amendment needed to be approved by 100 percent of senior lenders for the companies to go ahead with their plan to combine their businesses.

 "While Dex One engaged extensively with its key stakeholders, the company was unable to obtain unanimous consent despite the broad and overwhelming lender support for the amendments and the merger," Dex One said in the filing.

 Of the 400 senior secured lender votes received, 398 were cast in favor of the amendment plan, according to the filing.